 Sustainability Mission Statement

-St. Patrick’s Episcopal Day School Earns Eco-Schools USA Bronze Award for Exceptional Achievement in Educating for Sustainability
+St. Patrick’s Episcopal Day School Earns Eco-Schools USA Silver Award for Exceptional Achievement in Educating for Sustainability

-- To receive the bronze award, St. Patrick’s students, faculty, and staff:
+To receive the silver award, St. Patrick’s students, faculty, and staff:

 - Formed an Eco-Action team